bcgov/met-public/docs/MET_database_ERD.md

         boolean is_uploaded
     }
+    widget only one to zero or more widget_documents : has widget_listening {
+        integer id PK
+        integer widget_id FK "The id from widget" integer engagement_id FK "The id from engagement" string description
+        timestamp created_date
+        timestamp updated_date
+        string created_by
+        string updated_by
+    }
     widget only one to zero or more widget_documents : has user_status {
         integer id PK
         string status_name